jmpinit/vlla-shader/README.md

 <img width="1290" alt="image" src="https://github.com/jmpinit/vlla-shader/assets/2086541/b61c4dff-3475-4e79-9c34-e4fac99262fb">

-Some friends made the VLLA and then later I connected it to a Raspberry Pi and wrote various pieces of software (like this project, and [1](https://github.com/jmpinit/vlla-gifs/blob/master/gif.py), [2](https://github.com/jmpinit/vlla-cannon), [3](https://github.com/jmpinit/vlla-dj), [4](https://github.com/jmpinit/vlla-lua), [5](https://github.com/jmpinit/vlla-demotime), [6](https://github.com/jmpinit/vlla-js)) to create effects on it.
+Some friends made the VLLA and then later I connected it to a Raspberry Pi and wrote various pieces of software (like this project, and [1](https://github.com/jmpinit/vlla-gifs), [2](https://github.com/jmpinit/vlla-cannon), [3](https://github.com/jmpinit/vlla-dj), [4](https://github.com/jmpinit/vlla-lua), [5](https://github.com/jmpinit/vlla-demotime), [6](https://github.com/jmpinit/vlla-js)) to create effects on it.
-It used a library called [libvlla](https://github.com/jmpinit/libvlla) that I made to pump the pixels out over to serial ports to Teensy boards which then shifted the data out to the custom LED boards.
+It used a library called [libvlla](https://github.com/jmpinit/libvlla) that I made to pump the pixels out over two serial ports to Teensy boards which then shifted the data out to the custom LED boards.

 I worked on it in 2014 while I was in school.